rust-lang/book/second-edition/src/ch13-01-closures.md

 <!-- Yes /Carol -->

 The syntax of closures and functions looks more similar with type annotations.
-Here's a vertical comparison of the syntax for function definitions and the syntax for closure definitions that all perform the same task as the closure from Listing 13-4 (we've added some spaces here to line up the relevant parts).
-This illustrates how closure syntax is similar to function syntax except for the use of pipes rather than parentheses and the amount of syntax that is
+Here's a vertical comparison of the syntax for the definition of a function that adds one to its parameter, and a closure that has the same behavior.
+We've added some spaces here to line up the relevant parts).
+This illustrates how closure syntax is similar to function syntax except for the use of pipes rather than parentheses and the amount of syntax that is optional:
-optional:

 <!-- Prod: can you align this as shown in the text? -->
 <!-- I'm confused, does this note mean that production *won't* be aligning all